PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 - fine, your icon fixed and clear
 - now you can check icons
-- if all fine - copy icon to icon theme folder, use script copy-CATEGORY-to-theme.sh:
+- if all fine - copy icon to icon theme folder, use script `copy-to-theme.sh`:

 For example:
 ```